Tutorial: Define a Custom Phase Space Point

 Conclusion

-We have successfully defined a custom phase space point type, implemented the necessary interface functions, and verified the momenta for an electron-positron annihilation process.
+We have successfully defined a custom phase space point type, implemented the necessary interface functions, and verified the momenta for a muon-anti-muon annihilation process.
 This phase space point system provides a flexible way to work with scattering processes.

 This page was generated using Literate.jl.